20th Special Forces Group

 The 20th Special Forces Group (Airborne) (20th SFG) (A) is one of two Army National Guard groups for the United States Army Special Forces.
 20th Group—as it is sometimes called—is designed to deploy and execute nine doctrinal missions: unconventional warfare, foreign internal defense, direct action, counter-insurgency, special reconnaissance, counter-terrorism, information operations, counterproliferation of weapon of mass destruction, and security force assistance.

 It is headquartered in Birmingham, Alabama (and is thus part of the Alabama Army National Guard) and as part of the United States Southern Command has an area of responsibility covering 32 countries, including Latin America south of Mexico, the Caribbean, the Gulf of Mexico, and the southwestern Atlantic Ocean.
-The area is shared with the Eglin Air Force Base-based 7th Special Forces Group, which is the active Regular Army Special Forces group responsible for the same region.
+The area is shared with the Eglin Air Force Base–based 7th Special Forces Group, which is the active Regular Army Special Forces group responsible for the same region.

 Following the start of the Global War on Terror the 20th has been actively deployed to Iraq, Afghanistan and other places around the world.

 History

-Gulf War
+1990s

 The first large scale activation of the 20th Special Forces Group took place during the first Gulf War.
 The unit was mobilized and based at Fort Bragg, North Carolina for training.
 The 7th Special Forces Group supported and validated the training.
 The war ended quickly and the 20th Group was soon deactivated.
 Some individual members did participate in the conflict as augmentees to other Special Forces groups or organizations.

-Operation Provide Comfort

 As many as 50 individuals served as augmentees to the 10th Special Forces Group and deployed to Turkey and northern Iraq during Operation Provide Comfort.

-Operation Uphold Democracy

-The 20th Special Forces Group provided several rotations of companies to the operation in Haiti during 1995 during Operation Uphold Democracy.
+The 20th Special Forces Group also provided several rotations of companies to the operation in Haiti during 1995 during Operation Uphold Democracy.